 In 2016, Elizabeth Wettlaufer admitted to the murder and attempted murder of numerous nursing home residents.
 In response, RNAO called for a public inquiry into the horrific killings.
-Throughout the course of the public inquiry, RNAO highlighted the systemic issues in Ontario's LTC sector that must be resolved to ensure that seniors are safe and secure.
-RNAO's closing submission outlined the critical changes required to modernize the funding model, as well as improve staffing levels and skill mix.
+Throughout the course of the public inquiry, RNAO highlighted the systemic issues in Ontario's LTC sector that must be fixed to ensure that seniors are safe and secure.
+RNAO's closing submission outlined the critical changes required to improve staffing levels and mix, and fix the funding model.